shashanksp04/Ocaml-Property-Verifier---CMSC631-/README.md

 ## Installation Process

 The Project The Coq Proof Assistant, version 8.13.2 compiled with OCaml 4.13.1.
 Further it uses the coq-of-ocaml library primarily.
-In addition it also uses core, core_unix, and qcheck which have to be installed manually.
+In addition, it also uses core, core_unix, and qcheck which have to be installed manually.

 To start with the installation process, we'll use opam - the OCaml Package Manager.
 Kindly note the instructions below are for WSL/Ubuntu.
 ```